nvimdev/galaxyline.nvim/README.md

 ### Component keyword

-Example of a FileSize component in the left section.
+Example of a FileSize component in the left section:

 ```lua
 require('galaxyline').section.left[1]= {